Psychology Programs

 Death Education Certificate

 Despite its certainty for every living creature, death is a subject few care to contemplate.
-Perhaps even fewer receive formal death education—that is, systematic instruction and guided exploration of the multitude of issues surrounding the end of life.
-As a result, most people are ill prepared to cope with death and dying when it touches their personal lives.
-When you complete this certificate, you will have an awareness regarding bereavement, grief, and mourning, and you’ll learn how to offer meaningful support to those in need.
+Even fewer receive formal death education—that is, systematic instruction and guided exploration of the multitude of issues surrounding the end of life.
+As a result, most people are ill-prepared to cope with death and dying when it touches their personal lives.
+When you complete this certificate, you will have an advanced understanding of death and dying, grief and mourning, and you’ll learn how to offer meaningful support to those in need.

 Program